kapoisu/elden-ring-faster-dodge/README.md

 The AutoHotkey script helps you perform a dodge roll more accurately in Elden Ring.
 In the original game, your dodge rolls are delayed until the shortcut is released.

 ## Usage
-To use the script, you have to download AutoHotkey from https://www.autohotkey.com/ and install it if you haven't got it.
-Then download the ReduceDodgeLatency.ahk from this repository.
+To use the script, you have to download [AutoHotkey](https://www.autohotkey.com/) and install it if you haven't got it.
+Then download the [ReduceDodgeLatency.ahk](https://github.com/kapoisu/elden-ring-faster-dodge/blob/main/ReduceDodgeLatency.ahk) from this repository.
 Before you execute it, you have to modify some variables in the script.
-Please check https://www.autohotkey.com/docs/v2/KeyList.htm if you have no idea how to specify a specific key.
+Check https://www.autohotkey.com/docs/v2/KeyList.htm if you have no idea how to specify a specific key.

 Change the value of this variable to the practical shortcut you'd like to use for dodging:
 ```autohotkey